Buzzie Reutimann: Racing career

 Reutimann began working on race cars at age 13 despite his mother's protests.
 Primarily a short track racer, he made one NASCAR start on November 11, 1962, in Tampa, Florida, at Golden Gate Speedway.
-He started 18th and finished 10th in the event, which was considered part of the 1963 season.
+He started 18th and finished tenth in the event, which was considered part of the 1963 season.
 He was given the nickname "Buzzie" at birth after several nurses noticed he made buzzing sounds as an infant.
-He drove the number #00, and so did his son David in the Cup Series.
+He drove the number No. 00, and so did his son David in the Cup Series.

 While competing on dirt tracks in the Northeast, Reutimann was a summer resident on a farm in the Asbury section of Franklin Township, Warren County, New Jersey.

 In 1972, Reutimann won the dirt modified track championship at the Orange County Fair Speedway in Middletown, New York.
 That same year he captured the win at the prestigious Eastern States 200.
 Reutimann would also win the first running of the event now known as Super Dirt Week in 1972 at the Syracuse Fairgrounds.
 He would win again in 1973.

 Reutimann has continued to race and win into his eighties.
 He competes weekly at East Bay Raceway Park in Tampa, Florida.